openvinotoolkit/open_model_zoo/models/public/deblurgan-v2/deblurgan-v2.md

 ## Use Case and High-Level Description
 DeblurGAN-v2 is a generative adversarial network (GAN) for single image motion deblurring.
 This model is based on a relativistic conditional GAN with a double-scale discriminator.
-Model used Inception-ResNet-v2 as backbone and was trained on GoPro dataset.
+Model used Inception-ResNet-v2 or Mobilenet as backbone and was trained on GoPro, DVD, NFS datasets.
 For details about implementation of model, check out the [DeblurGAN-v2: Deblurring (Orders-of-Magnitude) Faster and Better](https://github.com/VITA-Group/DeblurGANv2) repository.

 ## Specification

+GFLOPs and MParams are presented at form: Mobilenet/Inception-ResNet-v2.

 | Metric            | Value           |
 |-------------------|-----------------|